AliceO2Group/WebUi/Framework/docs/skeleton/README.md

 npm init
 npm install --save @aliceo2/web-ui
 ```
-To learn how to follow `npm init` wizard in the [official documentation](https://docs.npmjs.com/files/package.json).
+More details about `npm init` wizard in the [official documentation](https://docs.npmjs.com/files/package.json).

 ### 3. Launch the application

-First, start the server
+1. Start the server
 ```bash
 node index.js
 ```

-Then, open your browser and navigate to [http://localhost:8080](http://localhost:8080).
+2. Open your browser and navigate to [http://localhost:8080](http://localhost:8080).

-To build a sample application step-by-step follow [Time server tutorial](../tutorial/time-server.md).
+##### Continue by following step-by-step tutorial and build [Time server using Ajax and WebSockets](../tutorial/time-server.md).